wtsia/Blog-Site/roverblog/content/posts/Intrapersonalcommunication.md

   - interpretation
     - attaching meaning to sense data
       - involvement with people, experience, assumptions, attitudes, expectations (anticipation shapres interpretation), knowledge, self-concept, rational satisfaction
+  - negotiation
+    - people influencing each others perceptions to create a sense of shared perspective
 - The perception checking process
   - description of behavior -> 2+ possible interpretations of it -> request for clarification about interpretation
 - How the senses influence perception